Want to launch an online store with WordPress in 2026? You’re in the right place.

 WooCommerce will also prompt you to add “free business features” to your store.
 You can click the accordion to expand the options.

-For most people, I recommend installing all of the “basics” as these will help you with payments, shipping, and such.
-The “grow your store” section is totally optional, though.
+For most people, we recommend installing all of the “basics” as these will help you with payments, shipping, and similar tasks.
+The “grow your store” section is totally optional.

-The “basics” include WooCommerce’s dedicated services for payments, shipping, and taxes, which are the simplest way to set up these key areas of your store (though you can use other tools/plugins).
+The “basics” include WooCommerce’s dedicated services for payments, shipping, and taxes, which are the simplest way to set up these key areas of your store (though you can use other tools or plugins).

 Theme